CaptainCrowbar/prion-lib/rs-core/random.md

     * `static constexpr uint64_t GenRng64::`**`max`**`() noexcept` _(max = 2<sup>64</sup>-1)_

-Wrapper function objects that call an arbitrary random number engine and return a know distribution.
-A single call to `GenRng[64]::operator()` may call the underlying RNG more than once.
-Calling `operator()` on a default constructed `GenRng[64]` will throw `std::bad_funcyion_call`.
+Wrapper function objects that call an arbitrary random number engine and return a uniformly distributed value, from zero to 2<sup>32</sup>-1 or 2<sup>64</sup>-1.
+A single call to `GenRng*::operator()` may call the underlying RNG more than once.
+A default constructed `GenRng*` will always return zero

-The `GenRng[64]` object holds a reference to the generator that was passed to the constructor, which is expected to remain valid.
-Behaviour is undefined if the underlying generator is destroyed while a `GenRng[64]` object still has a reference to it.
+The `GenRng*` object holds a reference to the generator that was passed to the constructor, which is expected to remain valid.
+Behaviour is undefined if the underlying generator is destroyed while a `GenRng*` object still has a reference to it.

 ## Random distributions ##